- About Us

 The Australian book industry publishes more than 7000 titles every year, generating $2 billion in revenue, investing $120 million in Australian books and their promotion, employing 20,000 Australians across the industry.
 The Australian book industry does not depend on tariffs or subsidies.
 This is the largest cultural success story in the country.

 However, the Productivity Commission made a recommendation to the Australian government in a report made public in December 2016 that could put all this at risk.
 The Productivity Commission recommended that Australia lift parallel importation rules (PIRs) on books.

 Currently the parallel importation of books into Australia is regulated, which means that retailers can only buy bulk copies of a book from the publisher who holds Australian rights.
 That publisher has to make that book available in Australia very quickly in order to retain their exclusivity, however, and both booksellers and consumers are free to purchase single copies of any book direct from the overseas supplier at any time.

-The reality is, however, that Australia is a highly competitive book market with bookshops, book chains, discounters, department stores and local and international internet retailers all slugging it out with the result that book prices have dropped in real terms by 30% in the last 10 years.
+Opponents of PIRs hope that if the rules changed, local booksellers will become more competitive with lower retail prices and timelier availability of titles.
+However, the reality is that Australia is a highly competitive book market with bookshops, book chains, discounters, department stores and local and international internet retailers all slugging it out with the result that book prices have dropped in real terms by 30% in the last 10 years.
 In addition, many popular titles are routinely sold at 35% discount in major retail chains.